5 months ago

 So we’ve come a long way in the last two or three years, but there are still a lot of misconceptions and misunderstandings about the potential of digital assets besides being just a tradable and profitable trading good.

 But amid the excitement of potential gold-rush scenarios, sound regulatory frameworks are required.
 As a member nation of the international money-laundering watchdog Financial Action Task Force (FATF), which recently issued recommendations that cryptocurrency platforms monitor and report suspicious transactions, Thailand has introduced new legislature.
 Please explain Thailand’s recent amendments to its anti-money laundering laws to cover cryptocurrency.
+Is there a danger that the country might overregulate crypto?

 To be honest, I’m not an expert on the anti-money laundering laws, so I don’t want to go into great detail.
 As far as I know, the law has become stricter and tougher.
 I think data disclosure and tracking of the flow of money have improved.
 To me, it’s become stricter and tougher because there have been a few scandals in the political sphere, where politicians own assets abroad.
 So I think there is room for improvement and I think the Anticorruption Commission wants to improve the efficiency of its work.
 The FATF has really put pressure on the global financial industry – banking, insurance, securities – to really open up with regulations that have become tougher on these money-laundering issues.
 So for me, Thailand is following the global trend to become a little bit more tough in its anti-money laundering stance – and rightly so.